Sustainability

 EPC Ratings at a Glance

-In order to meet investors’ expectations relating to ESG matters the Group and its advisers adopt both financial and non-financial strategies to drive long-term value with an innovative yet disciplined and conscientious approach to ESG in respect of the property portfolio management.
+In order to meet investors’ expectations the Group and its advisers adopt both financial and non-financial strategies to drive long-term value with an innovative yet disciplined and conscientious approach to ESG in respect of the property portfolio management.

 Embedding ESG